-&lt;sup>3 WCU weighs hospital activities according to its consumption of resources per unit, where the unit is a medical stay (a medical stay = 1 UPA and a surgery stay=1.5).
-The elaboration of the WCU measure unit is explained in Bestard et al. (1993).
+&lt;sup>3 WCU weighs hospital activities according to the consumption of resources per unit, where the unit is a medical stay (a medical stay = 1 WCU; a first outpatient visit =0.25 WCU and a surgery stay=1.5 WCU).
+The elaboration of the WCU measure unit is explained in Bestard-Perello et al. (1993).